intel-iot-devkit/reference-implementation/face-access-control/README.md

    USB camera (for detecting faces) and then performs facial recognition based on a training data file of authorized users to determine if a detected person is a known user or previously unknown.
 Messages are published to a MQTT\* broker when users are recognized and the processed output frames are written to stdout in raw format (to be piped to ffmpeg for compression and streaming).
-Here, Intel's Photography Vision Library is used for facial detection and recognition.
+Here, the Photography Vision Library is used for facial detection and recognition.

 ### webservice
  * [webservice](./webservice) uses the MQTT broker to interact with cvservice.
 It's an application based on Node.js\* for